 Young people explore architecture through design projects, field trips and building activities during these 3-day programs at the Center for Architecture, held Tuesday - Thursday 9 AM - 4 PM during winter and spring school vacations.
 Programs are for students currently in grades 3 - 8, and are filled on a first-come, first-served basis.
 Classes are limited to 16 students; 12 students for Digital Design classes.
 Students bring their own lunch daily.

 A limited number of need-based partial scholarships are available.
-Scholarship applications are due January 15 for the February program, February 15 for the March program, and March 15 for the April program.
+Scholarship applications are due February 1 for the February program, February 15 for the March program, and March 15 for the April program.
 To apply for a scholarship, you must register online using the links below and also submit a separate Scholarship Application Form.

 Your registration includes your acceptance of our Terms & Conditions.
 Tuition is non-refundable and non-transferable, so please check your dates carefully before registering.